SpecFlowOSS/SpecFlow/docs/Getting-Started/Getting-Started-With-A-New-Project.md

 To set up your specification project:

 1. In Visual Studio, create a new project and search for `SpecFlow`

    ![Create new project dialog](../_static/images/CreateNewProjectDialog.png)
 1. Select `SpecFlow Project` and press `Next`
 1. Enter your project name and location and press `Create`

    ![Configure your project](../_static/images/CreateNewProjectDialog_Configure.png)
 1. Configure your .NET version and unit test framework and press `Create`

    ![SpecFlow configuration for your project](../_static/images/CreateNewProjectDialog_SpecFlow.png)
 1. The project is created with all required NuGet packages

    ![Created project](../_static/images/CreatedProject.png)
 1. All NuGet packages for the newly created SpecFlow project should be automatically restored.
-If not, do a manual restore.
+If not, do a manual restore. p
 **Note:** Your project folder should not be too deep in the filesystem, as you will get problems with Windows 255 character limit in file paths.

 #### SpecRun.SpecFlow Package